Haleshot/Haleshot.github.io/content/post/marimo/index.md

 1. [Official Examples](https://github.com/marimo-team/marimo/tree/main/examples): A collection of notebooks showcasing marimo's features.
 2. [Cookbook](https://github.com/marimo-team/cookbook): Practical recipes and use cases for marimo.
 3. [Public Gallery](https://marimo.io/@public): A showcase of interactive marimo notebooks across various domains.
-4. [Haleshot's marimo-tutorials](https://github.com/Haleshot/marimo-tutorials): A community-driven repository with additional tutorials and examples.
+4. [Haleshot's marimo-tutorials](https://github.com/Haleshot/marimo-tutorials): A community-driven repository (that's the aim - still working on getting stuff started) with additional tutorials and examples.

 {{% callout note %}}
-Exciting news! marimo now offers a Pyodide-powered playground at [https://marimo.new](https://marimo.new).
+marimo offers a Pyodide-powered playground at [https://marimo.new](https://marimo.new).
 This allows you to try marimo directly in your browser without any installation!
 {{% /callout %}}

 ### Pyodide Integration and WASM Notebooks